-Sareum's core investment proposition is focused on the development and potential out-licensing of its two internal, preclinical-stage TYK2/JAK1 inhibitors, which are proceeding towards IND filings in 2020.
-Development of the Sareum-originated Chk1 inhibitor, SRA737, is, however, likely to enter a state of abeyance, while partner Sierra Oncology attempts to secure a sub-licensing deal following a change in its strategic priorities.
-The uncertainty resulting from the decision has weighed on Sareum's share price, despite trials of SRA737 yielding some promising early data and highlighting a fast-to-market development plan.
+Sareum's investment case centres on the development and potential out-licensing of its two internal, preclinical-stage TYK2/JAK1 inhibitors, which are proceeding towards IND (investigational new drug) filings in 2020.
+Development of Sareum's Chk1 inhibitor, SRA737, is ongoing for now, but is likely to see a pause, while Sareum's partner, Sierra Oncology, attempts to secure a sub-licensing deal following a change in its own strategic priorities.
+The uncertainty created by this decision has weighed on Sareum's share price, despite trials of SRA737 yielding some promising early data and highlighting a fast-to-market development plan.

-Nevertheless, visibility of Sareum's cancer-focused TYK2 programme SDC-1802 has increased and similarly good progress with the previously higher profile autoimmune candidate SDC-1801 have allowed Marten & Co to boost the notional value of the two combined TYK2i assets to c.£20-25m.
-However, investors should consider the uncertainty over SRA737's future to require a temporary impairment to be taken to the asset's value, previously estimated at £20m.
+However, increased visibility of Sareum's cancer-focused TYK2 programme SDC-1802 and progress with the previously higher profile autoimmune candidate SDC-1801 has led to an increase in the notional value of the two combined TYK2i assets to c.£20-25m in QuotedData's model.
+However, uncertainty over SRA737's future has led to a hopefully reduction in the value of this asset, previously estimated at £20m in QuotedData's model.

-In our opinion, these two countervailing effects suggest that the fair value for Sareum now lies in the £20-25m range (0.65-0.81p/share), versus the previously published £25-35m after normal assumptions for R&D, corporate overheads and tax.
-Nonetheless, this new valuation still offers up to 92% upside against the current share price with potential for further gains from a satisfactory resolution of the uncertainty over SRA737.
+Within QuotedData's model, these two countervailing effects suggest that a current value for Sareum now lies in the £20-25m range (0.65-0.81p/share), versus the previously published £25-35m (after normal assumptions for research and development, corporate overheads and tax).
+Despite the overall fall, the new valuation still offers up to 92% upside against the current share price.
+There is also the potential for further gains if a satisfactory resolution to the uncertainty over SRA737's future can be found (see page 8).

-Year ended Rev (£m) PBT (£m) EPS (p) DPS (p)
+Year ended Revenue (£m) Profit before tax (£m) Earnings per share (p) Dividend per share (p)

 30/06/17 0.0 0.4 0.02 0.0

 30/06/18 0.0 (1.7) (0.05) 0.0

 30/06/19 0.0 (1.7) (0.05) 0.0

 30/06/20 0.0 (1.7) (0.05) 0.0